souryavarenya/Emergence-of-cooperation-Solar-communities/README.md

 Previous research points to the disproportionate influence of individuals with strong opinions – so-called “opinion extremists” – on other individuals within their social network.
 Such opinion extremists, therefore, provide a potential lever for policy interventions.

-To investigate this influence, we develop an agent-based model that represents a fraction of the building owners in Alt-Wiedikon district in Zurich, Switzerland.
+To investigate this influence, we have developped an agent-based model that represents a fraction of the building owners in Alt-Wiedikon district in Zurich, Switzerland.
 We simulate four scenarios with different distributions of opinion extremists to analyze their impact on the uptake of individual and community solar PV.

 ## The Model

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
+The ABM represents the decision-making of building owners on whether to adopt rooftop solar individually or join a solar community based on economic and social factors.

+The decision-making process has two steps, inspired by the theory of planned behavior (Ajzen 1991), where agents first determine if they develop the intention of adopting solar individually, of joining a community, or neither, and then implement the behavior (i.e., adopt individually or try to join a community).

+The two most important variables to study with this model are the number of agents that install rooftop solar and the number of agents that join a solar community.

 ## Fundamental Questions